jbcodeforce/shift_left_utils/docs/migration.md

 select * from final
 ```

 The tool has identified the source of `int_tdc_sys_user_deduped` is `src_tdc_sys_user` and this sql file uses `tdc_sys_user` as the source table.
-This source table structure is defined in Databrick, so using Databricks console, we can update the generated DDL to complete the column definitions.
+This source table structure is defined in Databrick, so using Databricks console, developers can update the generated DDL to complete the column definitions.

+The DDL is used for testing, but if you are already connected to a Kafka Cluster where the source topics are already available, then it is prefered to do not use the sources.

 The conditions in previous example, use the `limit_tenants` and `limit_ts_ms` which may not be relevant when running in Flink as this logic is used to filter out records in the batch processing as the order of records is not guarantee.
-In Kafka topic the records are in append mode so ordered over time and each records with the same key will be in the same topic/partition.
+In Kafka topic the records are in append mode so ordered over time and each records with the same key will be in the same Kafka partition.

 Doing the following command creates the source ddl and dml statements to do the dedups for this source table.
 The logic of the tool is to look at the table name pattern so `src_` is a source table.
 We could find a better heuristic in the future.